hww/jenzen-er/README.md

 ## Materials

+- *Variant NXMDF* - The design adopted to the MDF 19mm
-The design adopted to the playwood 19mm and 23mm, with few parts with MDF 19mm, 20mm, 22mm
+- *Variant NXPW* - The design adopted to the playwood 19mm and 23mm, and MDF 19mm, 22mm

 ## Renders

 Few images for better understanding the construction.